USER MANUALS

 Note

-hive, delta and iceberg are used only by Denodo to create tables as a result of graphical exploration of datasets on the From object storage tab of the Embedded MPP data source.
+hive, delta and iceberg are used only by Denodo to create tables as a result of graphical exploration of datasets on the From Object Storage Routes tab of the Denodo Lakehouse Accelerator data source ‘embedded_mpp’ located in the virtual database ‘admin_denodo_mpp’.

-Therefore hive, delta and iceberg are restricted catalogs, so they are not listed on the From MPP Catalogs tab of the Embedded MPP data source.
+Therefore hive, delta and iceberg are restricted catalogs, so they are not listed on the External Catalogs tab of the Denodo Lakehouse Accelerator data source.

 Supported Operations by Format